Henry M. Teller: Cuba

-Probably one of Teller's major achievements, during the Spanish–American War in 1898 he greatly influenced the creation of the Teller Amendment which expressly stated United States reasons for involvement in the war.
-Although condemned by some for preventing U.S. annexation of Cuba, Teller believed with conviction that the goal of the U.S. should be to support the Cuban War of Independence for an autonomous nation.
+One of Teller's major achievements was, during the Spanish–American War in 1898, when he greatly influenced the creation of the Teller Amendment, which expressly set forth the United States' reasons for involvement in the war.
+Although condemned by some for preventing U.S. annexation of Cuba, Teller believed with conviction that the goal of the United States should be to support the Cuban War of Independence for an autonomous nation.
 As such, Teller made this apparent in his following statement:

 I never could do better than now, when the American flag has come down from Cuba, but, better still, a flag for Cuba has gone up.
 The American flag is the best flag in the world for Americans.
 It is not the best flag for men who do not want it.
 It is not the best flag for Cuba.
 Cuba's flag, not representing a hundredth part of the power or glory of ours, Is the flag for Cuba, and when the Filipinos shall put up their flag and ours shall come down, as I believe it will some day, it will be a better flag to them than ours can be, although you may administer your government with all the kindness and all the wisdom of which human beings are capable.
 The best flag is the flag that the men themselves put up.
 It is the only flag that ought to command the admiration and love and affection of the men who live under it, and it is the only flag that will.
 Liberty-loving men will never have any love for a flag that they do not create and that they do not defend.

 With such in mind, the fourth resolution of what would come to be known collectively as the Teller Amendment echoed this resolve.
 Henry M. Teller would later gain national recognition for his stance in Cuban affairs, and the political atmosphere following its approval became directed towards diplomacy assuring Cuban independence.
 However, this would be undermined by the later Platt Amendment until its abrogation in 1934.

+Chinese Immigration

+Teller supported the passage of the Scott Act of 1888, a bill which further cemented the exclusion of Chinese laborers from the U.S. first legislated in the Chinese Exclusion Act of 1882.
+He is quoted as saying of the act, "There are now about one hundred thousand Chinese who have come into this country, and I myself will welcome any legislation that shall deport every single one of them from the United States and send them back to China, where they belong."